afxdance/roster/README.md

 We support the following editors:

 - **Visual Studio Code** (highly recommended):
+  - VSCode is highly recommended because it is reasonably fast and has a built-in terminal (even for Windows!) that works well.
   - Install on Mac: `brew cask install visual-studio-code`
   - Install elsewhere: <https://code.visualstudio.com/>
   - After you open VSCode, install either the `Sublime Text Keymap` or `Atom Keymap` extensions.
-(The default keymap is very different from that of the other editors.)
+(The default VSCode keymap is very different from that of the other editors.)
 - **Github Atom**:
+  - Atom techncially has support for the most features, but it is slower, and its plugins tend to be buggier.
   - Install on Mac: `brew cask install atom`
   - Install elsewhere: <https://atom.io/>
 - **Sublime Text**:
+  - Sublime Text is very fast and lean but its UI is limited.
+(For example, you have to check the status bar for linter messages.)
   - Install on Mac: `brew cask install sublime-text`
   - Install elsewhere: <https://www.sublimetext.com/>